Processing Constituent Letter Forms

 - Sort the forms by congressional district and write down the totals for each district.

-- Submit a field report for the outreach event as well as the total letters your group generated.
+- Use the action tracker for the outreach event as well as the total letters your group generated.

 - Bask in the glow of a job well done!
 You deserve it!